File your tax return online

 Don't file another return if you've already filed one for that year.

-If you realise you've made a mistake contact Revenue Jersey to provide your details and outline any error that's been made.
+If you realise you've made a mistake on your return, use our Personal Tax Enquiry form to provide your details and tell us about any error that's been made.

 2020 online personal tax return

 If you can't file online you'll need to request or print a paper tax return.

 If you need to file a tax return for 2018 or earlier you'll need to request paper returns.

 At the moment you still have to file a paper return: